BorisJung/BorisJung.github.io/HM7044_repair.md

 The Current meter does only show 0s on every channel in normal state.

 Basic tests on all outputs suggested other functionality is still in order.
-For setting the current limit as well as when current limit is reached, the value is correctly displayed in the current meter.
+For setting the current limit as well as when current limit is reached, values are correctly displayed in the current meter.

 In another test remote functionality via RS-232 was confirmed succesfully.